 Ch.
-4 Development Trends
+3 Development Trends

 This chapter reviews residential and employment growth trends in King County between 2006 and 2018.
-It also compares these trends to growth targets set in the 2012 King County Countywide Planning Policies and subsequently extended to 2035.2 These targets include growth for the Urban Growth Area as a whole, individual jurisdictions, and a set of five Regional Geographies for grouping individual jurisdictions: Metropolitan Cities, Core Cities, Larger Cities, Small Cities, and Urban Unincorporated areas (for a map, see Exhibit 3).
+It also compares these trends to growth targets set in the 2012 King County Countywide Planning Policies-subsequently extended to 2035.
+These targets include growth for the Urban Growth Area as a whole and individual jurisdictions, as well as a set of five Regional Geographies for grouping individual jurisdictions: Metropolitan Cities, Core Cities, Larger Cities, Small Cities, and Urban Unincorporated areas (for a map, see Exhibit 10).